nextguys/lively-next-relaunch/explanation/morphic.md

 - `viewDidLoad()`: Called once when the model is attached to the view.
 This is the place where initialization or setup code usually is placed best.
 - `withoutBindingsDo(cb)`: Allows the code in the callback function to operate on the view without triggering the bindings.
 This prevents updated loops caused by back-propagation.

-### Using Components and ViewModels
+### Using Components and ViewModels together

- - Let us illustrate how viewmodels are used in conjunction with components by a final example
+Let us illustrate how `ViewModel`s are used in conjunction with components by a final example.
- - For this we will implement a throw behavior for the dice we have been working with previouysly.
+For this, we will implement a throw behavior for the dice we have been working on previously.
 The idea is that clicking on a die will cause it to shuffle and display a different face.

- - In order to that, we will first define a component that has all the faces we may want to display and call it the universal die.
+In order to that, we will first define a component that has all the faces we may want to display and call it the universal die:

 ```javascript
 const UniversalDie = component({